 This post aims at initiating a conversation to identify concrete, practical ways for you and me to stay effective and productive working in the eye of the storm.

 How can you and I produce a future we can be proud of?

 Let’s take the following scenario.

-What’s interesting to me is that nearly half of those same respondents also believe they’re in the top 10% of performers in their companies.
+What’s interesting to me is that nearly half of those same respondents also believe they’re in the top 10% of performers in their workplace.

 A pretty large gap – I’d call it a paradigm chasm!

-And as a result, a minimum of 2 bad things happen unless something changes – first, you continue to lose opportunities (the loss is actually compounded) and second, a your morale suffers – making it harder to perform.
+And as a result, a minimum of 2 bad things happen unless something changes – first, you continue to lose opportunities (the loss is actually compounded), and second, your morale suffers – making it harder to perform.

 We know that people can and do have very different perspectives on performance.
 So how do we understand those differences and agree to do something to move our perceptions and our desired outcomes closer together?